Table of Contents

 Because, real talk, beauty is never just skin-deep.
 People look their best when they’re confident, no matter the shade of their skin.
 Let’s talk about the essence of being a morena Filipina and how you can embrace the natural you.

 Have you noticed how beauty standards differ across cultures?
-In the West, those with fair skin covet deeper complexions.
-In Asia, it’s the opposite: everyone wants whiter skin, even if it meant bleaching their bodies through cheap whitening products and glutathione drips.
+In the West, those with Western fair skin covet deeper complexions.
+By Asian standards, it’s the opposite.
+In the concept of beauty in the Philippines, everyone wants whiter skin, even if it meant bleaching their bodies through cheap whitening products and glutathione drips.

 But over the years, the body positivity movement has gained traction, and with it the idea of not only accepting but loving the natural skin color we were born with.